winniez98/100-days-of-code-projects/README.md

 # 100-days-of-code-projects
-These are the projects I built in Angela Yu's 100 Days of Python Udemy course starting from Day 15 of the course.
+This is a collection of projects I build for Angela Yu's 100 Days of Python Udemy course starting from Day 15 of the course.
-Previous projects were built on Replit and can be viewed [Here](https://replit.com/@winniez98).
+Previous projects were built on Replit and can be viewed [here](https://replit.com/@winniez98).

+To learn more about my 100 Days of Code journey, check out my [progress log](https://github.com/winniez98/100-days-of-code).